semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 }
 {% endhighlight %}

 I got 6 results.
-Well you can notice that the result doesn't include the character "Robb Stark", as its age in our dataset is defined to 22 (so it doesn't satisfy the *must_not* clause).
+You can notice that the result doesn't include the character "Robb Stark", as its age in our dataset is defined to 22 (so it doesn't satisfy the *must_not* clause).

 ### The Function Score Query